ReinMengelberg/chatwoot-webhook/README.md

 This custom module connects Botpress to Chatwoot.
 Index
+1. Setup
-1. Configuration
+2. Configuration
-2. Message Endpoint
+3. Message Endpoint
-3. SFM Endpoint
+4. SFM Endpoint

+## 1 Setup
+To install the package
+- Dowload Repository
+- Unzip Repository
+- Rename Folder
+- Access Folder using shell
+- Run `npm run dockerBuild` in folder
+- You will receive a .tgz package in the folder
+- Add this to your modules in the botpress GUI
+- Restart Botpress
+- Add an empty bot (withouth logic) called 'webhook'

-## 1 Configuration
+## 2 Configuration
 - `secureString`: A string for protecting endpoints (Char).
 - `languageCode`: A string for setting the language code in incoming events (Char).
 - `timezone`: An integer for setting the timezone in incoming events (Integer).

-### YOUR ENDPOINTS WILL ONLY WORK IF YOU HAVE AN EMPTY BOT 'webhook' ACTIVE IN BOTPRESS

-## 2 Message Endpoint
+## 3 Message Endpoint

 The 'message-endpoint' is a post endpoint used for receiving messages from Chatwoot: https://your-botpress-url.com/api/v1/bots/webhook/mod/chatwoot-webhook/message-endpoint/{secureString}

-### 2.1 JSON Format
+### 3.1 JSON Format
 The 'message-endpoint' wants to receive the following json structure as formatted by agentBot in Chatwoot.
 ```json
 {